 The experience of practice is quite different from behaviors, knowledge or “tools.”

-- Each of these 12 Practices expands our view to cultivate the experience of being as interdependent.
+- Each of these 12 Practices expands our view to cultivating the experience of being as interdependent.

 - Each is connected through a progressive sequence: the first vessel (Practices 1 – 4) is fundamental, and the subsequent vessels (Practices 5 – 8, and Practices 9 – 12) expand on previous vessels.